PortAudio/portaudio/qa/loopback/README.txt

 This test can be run from a script as part of a nightly build and test.

+--- How to Build the Loopback Test ---

+The loopback test is not normally built by the makefile.
+To build the loopback test, enter:

+  ./configure && make loopback

+This will build the "bin/paloopback" executable.

 --- How To Run Test ---

 Connect stereo cables from one or more output audio devices to audio input devices.